cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

       }

   We want to import the orders, i.e. the elements that are keyed to :code:`orders` inside :code:`data`.
-So we would set the property to :code:`data/orders`.
+Among the list of orders, we also want only those with the value "valid" for :code:`status`.
+Hence the property needs to be :code:`data/orders/*{status === \'valid\'}/list`.

+  This will first find all the orders (there are two), then check each of them for their status and finally, within the order that matched, it will extract the list and return just that.

 Scope
   Handle data (array)